projekt7m/appointment-rust/docs/BookingTenantApi.md

 ## post_booking_tenant

-> crate::models::BookingTenant post_booking_tenant(booking_tenant)
+> models::BookingTenant post_booking_tenant(booking_tenant)
 Create a new booking tenant

-Create a new booking tenant  A booking tenant is a tenant as the appointment API sees it.
+A booking tenant is a tenant as the appointment API sees it.
 Data here should more or less mirror the information of the Tenant as it is configured in the authentication and user API.
 Especially the `tenantId` must match the value used there, else the services cannot relate data to the data of a different micro service.
 With this request you create a booking tenant that does not exist before.
 This endpoint is probably only useful to the system itself when a new tenant is provisioned on the appointment API.
 If you want to change values of a booking tenant, then you have to use the `PUT` method on the existing booking tenant.

 ### Parameters